 Although some load balancing configurations can get complex, most load balancing configurations are relatively simple, whether you use a static load balancing mode or a dynamic load balancing mode.
 More advanced configurations can incorporate multiple pools, as well as advanced traffic control features, such as topology or production rules.

-Working with 3-DNS systems and other products
+Working with 3-DNS Controllers and other products

 A BIG-IP virtual server maps to a series of content servers.

-- EDGE-FX Cache
+- EDGE-FX systems